-Restless Leg Syndrome (RLS) is a sensory disorder causing an almost irresistible urge to move the legs.
+Restless Legs Syndrome (RLS) is a sensory disorder causing an almost irresistible urge to move the legs.
 The urge to move is usually due to unpleasant feelings in the legs that occur when at rest.
 People with RLS use words such as creeping, crawling, tingling, or burning to describe these feelings.
 Moving the legs eases the feelings, but only for a while.
 The unpleasant feelings may also occur in the arms.

-Effects of RLS
+Effects of Restless Legs Syndrome

 RLS can make it hard to fall asleep and stay asleep.
 People with RLS often don’t get enough sleep and may feel tired and sleepy during the day.
 This can make it difficult to:

 Concentrate, making it harder to learn and remember things

 RLS can range from mild to severe, based on:

 How much discomfort you have in your legs and arms

 Whether you feel the need to move around

 How much relief you get from moving around

 How much sleep disturbance you have